-Kawasaki was recently in the news for closing down a street in Milwaukee for shooting a commercial.
-There were two, very green and mean faired motorcycles along with the crew, which if you look closely, are the next-gen Kawasaki Ninja 400s.
-The bike is currently available in Japan, and was sold in Canada and Australia previously, but this is the first time that it is coming to US soil.
+The Ninja 400 (in a different guise) is currently available in Japan, and was sold in Canada and Australia previously, but this is the first time that it is coming to US soil.

 2018 Kawasaki Ninja 400 Design

-The Kawasaki Ninja 400 follows a very familiar design language that is also seen on other bikes in the Ninja series.
-The Manufacturer had earlier updated the Ninja 650 and Ninja 1000 with a sharper design and more features, and the next-gen Ninja 400 could be seen as a follow-up to this (It looks like the 650).
-The Ninja 400 available at the present has the previous generation Kawasaki Ninja 650’s dual tube frame.
+The Kawasaki Ninja 400 follows a familiar design language.
+The Manufacturer had earlier updated the Ninja 650 and Ninja 1000 with a sharper design and more features, and the next-gen Ninja 400 could be seen as a follow-up to this (It looks like the new 650).
+The Ninja 400 gets a high-tensile steel trellis frame.

-The units spotted here seem to get telescopic front suspension, rear monoshock, large side-mounted exhaust can and familiar Kawasaki livery.
+The bike has telescopic front suspension, rear monoshock, large side-mounted exhaust canister and familiar Kawasaki livery.

 2018 Kawasaki Ninja 400 engine and transmission

-Powering the current Ninja 400 is a 399 cc parallel-twin mill producing 43 BHP at 9500 rpm and 37 Nm at 7500 rpm.
+Powering the new Ninja 400 is a 399cc inline twin engine producing 45 PS of power at 10,000 rpm and 38 Nm of torque at 8,000 rpm.
 It is mated to a 6-speed transmission.
-Specifications of the 2018 models are yet to be officially released.
+This is higher than the Ninja and closer to the middleweight segment.

 2018 Kawasaki Ninja 400 India